 - Appropriate Assessment of Plans and Projects in Ireland.
-Guidance for Planning Authorities, Department of the Environment, Heritage and Local Government, 2009; - "Commission Notice: Managing Natura 2000 sites The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC", European Commission 2018; - "Assessment of plans and projects significantly affecting Natura 2000 sites: Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC", European Commission Environment DG, 2002; - "Managing Natura 2000 sites: The Provisions of Article 6 of the Habitats Directive 92/43/EEC", European Commission, 2000; and - Practice Note PN01: Appropriate Assessment Screening for Development Management, Office of the Planning Regulator, 2021.
+Guidance for Planning Authorities, Department of the Environment, Heritage and Local Government, 2009; - "Commission Notice: Managing Natura 2000 sites The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC", European Commission 2018; - Assessment of plans and projects in relation to Natura 2000 sites Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC, European Commission Notice, Journal of the European Union, 2021 - Practice Note PN01: Appropriate Assessment Screening for Development Management, Office of the Planning Regulator, 2021.